Festival of Thetford & Punjab 2025

 Sunday 13 July 1-5pm

-Enjoy performances from the Heritage Brass Band from India, the Dhol masters Jaggi Brothers, the legendary Heera Group Dhami & Kumar, traditional all-female Punjabi folk dancers G.I.D.H.A, India’s Circus Raj, Sikh martial arts from Baba Fateh Singh Gatka Akhara, B2 Bhangra Star, and a whole host of local talent.
+Featuring the Heritage Brass Band from India, the Dhol masters Jaggi Brothers, the legendary Heera Group Dhami & Kumar, the traditional all-female Punjabi folk dancers G.I.D.A Kent, Circus Raj, Sikh martial arts from Baba Fateh Singh Gatka Akhara, BEE2 Bhangra Star, and a whole host of local talent.

-The day will also feature the brand new Colours of Thetford exhibition, Indian food, Henna Art, arts workshops, crafts and heritage stalls.
+The day will also feature the brand new Colours of Thetford exhibition, Indian food, Henna Art, arts, crafts and heritage stalls.

 - All are welcome to this free family event.